Level 2 Certificate in Supporting Teaching and Learning in Schools for Adults

 Units include:

-• equality, diversity and inclusion in work with children and young people
+• Equality, diversity and inclusion in a learning environment for children and

-• maintain and support relationships with children and young people
+• Maintain relationships with children and young people

-• support children and young people's health and safety
+• Understand children and young people’s play and leisure

 To join this course no formal qualifications are necessary, but ideally, you will have Level 2 qualifications in English and maths, or, if not, will need to commit to working towards these.